GladysAssistant/v4-website/docs/plus/open-api.md

 ![Create device Gladys Assistant](../../static/img/docs/en/plus/open-api/create-device.png)

-**Note:** We'll say that your phone is a motion sensor, because it's a great binary device for this use case.
+**Note:** Say that your phone is a motion sensor, because it's a great binary device for this use case.
 It doesn't really matter here, you'll see how we'll use this here :)

 You can keep the feature "external_id" for later, we'll need it in the API.